 INTRODUCTION

 Anoectochilus is an important tropical terrestrial orchid distributed throughout Southeast Asia and it is popularly called as “Jewel orchid” because of its beautiful foliage.
-Many species of Anoectochilus are used in Chinese folk medicine for many years in the treatment of hypertension, diabetes, heart, lung and liver diseases (Mak et al. 1990, Chiu and Chang 1995, Shih et al. 2002).
-Various bioactive compounds like flavonoid glycosides (He et al. 2006) and kinsenosides have been isolated from Anoectochilus which have shown hepatoprotective, hypoglycemic and antiinflammaotry effects (Wu et al. 2007, Zhang et al. 2007 and Hsiao et al. 2011).
-A. setaceus is one such species which was once widely distributed in rain forests Vietnam and now it is considered as rare and threatened plant in Vietnam and listed in the Red data book because of overexploitation and habitat destruction (Anonymous, 2007).
-Propagation of this plant is by seeds; however, germination rate is very low because of mychorrhizal requirement.
+Many species of Anoectochilus are used in Chinese folk medicine for many years in the treatment of hypertension, diabetes, and heart, lung and liver diseases (Mak et al. 1990, Chiu and Chang 1995, Shih et al. 2002).
+Various bioactive compounds have been isolated from Anoectochilus such as flavonoid glycosides (He et al. 2006) and kinsenosides, which have shown hepatoprotective, hypoglycemic and antiinflammaotry effects (Wu et al. 2007, Zhang et al. 2007 and Hsiao et al. 2011).
+A. setaceus is one of such species which was once widely distributed in rain forests of Vietnam but is now considered as rare and threatened plant in Vietnam and listed in the Red Data Book because of overexploitation and habitat destruction (Anonymous, 2007).
+This species can be propagated by seeds, but germination rate is very low because of mychorrhizal requirement.
 Mircorpropagtion is the suitable means for such rare and threatened plants and therefore, in the present study we attempted in vitro propagation of A. setaceus using shoot tip explants and developed a simple, rapid and efficient protocol.

 MATERIALS AND METHODS